Kent Haruf: Life

 His fourth novel, Eventide, was published in 2005, followed by Benediction in 2013.
+Along with Plainsong, the two novels were adapted for the stage by the Denver Center Theater Company beginning in 2008.
+Haruf took close part in the adaptation process; the playwright, Eric Schmiedl, described him as a "muse", saying that he "wanted to be intimately involved, but not in a controlling fashion."
 In early 2014, Haruf was diagnosed with incurable interstitial lung disease.
-Inspired by his relationship with Cathy, he wrote the first draft of his last novel, Our Souls At Night, in around 45 days.
+Inspired by his relationship with Cathy, he wrote the first draft of his last novel, Our Souls at Night, in around 45 days.
 The couple revised it together and he sent it to his editor in September.
-He continued working on the novel until just days before his death, assisted by Cathy.
+Haruf wrote to a friend that working on the novel "[felt] as if it kept me alive; it was something to get up in the morning for."
+He finished his work on it just days before his death.
 On November 30, 2014, Haruf died of his lung condition at his home in Salida at the age of 71.
-Our Souls At Night was published posthumously by Knopf.
+Our Souls at Night was published posthumously by Knopf.
 His papers and drafts are held by the Huntington Library in San Marino, California.